30 Jul Sod U’s Most FAQs

 Sod and plugs can be installed at almost any time of the year.
 The best time to install plugs, however, is in the early and mid-fall when temperatures are cooler but grass continues to grow.
 Spring is the second best time to lay sod and is preferable time for when warm season grasses such as centipede, zoysia, bermuda and St. Augustine that become dormant in the winter.
 You can install plugs in the summer, but weed pressure may be harder to overcome because weeds have room to grow around plugs, and temperatures are often too warm for herbicide applications.
 Be sure to check out our variety of grass plugs we offer here and read our How to Properly Install Grass Plugs page for more information.

 7. What’s causing the brown spots in my lawn?
 Why is my grass dying?

 Brown spots can be caused by a bunch of things including dog urine, fungus, grubs or thatch.
-Lawnifi Recover is included in the Summer Fertilizer Box that offers the helpful nutrients your lawn needs to “recover” from damage.
+Lawnifi Recover, which is included in the Summer Fertilizer Box and the Fall Fertilizer Box, offers helpful nutrients your lawn needs to “recover” from damage.
 If you in fact have a fungus problem, don’t apply the fertilizer until after you’ve treated the fungus outbreak as nitrogen can make problems worse.
-Be sure to check out a few related Sod University articles to help you with these problems including Repairing Dog Pee Spots on Your Lawn, Identifying Common Lawn Diseases, Grub Worm Control and Why Dethatching and Aeration Matter.
-Recover can also be found in the Fall Fertilizer Box.
+Be sure to check out our blog, How Do I Fix Bare or Brown Spots in My Lawn? for more information.